-"The accused committed embezzlement for private interest, and gained profit by selling artworks at higher prices than the real ones, inflicting damage on other shareholders.
-The nature of crime is bad," the court said.
+"The accused committed embezzlement for private interest and gained profit by selling artworks at higher prices than the real ones, inflicting damage on other shareholders.
+The nature of the crime is bad," the court said.

-But the court said it would not take Cho in custody as its sees no risk of destruction of evidence or flight.
+But the court said it would not take Cho into custody as it sees no risk of destruction of evidence or flight.